LalithaPriya/DataDive/README.md

 Overall, DataDiver is a web application designed to organize, query, and visualize machine learning datasets.
 It allows users to customize their dataset through a series of steps, including searching, browsing, and extracting data based on specific criteria.
 The tool aims to provide a user-friendly interface for managing complex datasets, particularly for deep learning applications."

 ## How we built it
-"We built it using React and Python"
+We built it using React and Python.

 ## Challenges we ran into
-"One of the main challenges we faced was designing an intuitive user interface that would allow users to easily navigate and interact with their dataset.
-This part took 1 full day before we finalized on what screens, what APIs got to be there.
-Rest of the implementation is not that easy as well, with atleast 10 diverse react components having to be created for this."
+Designing an intuitive user interface that simplifies dataset interaction was a major challenge, especially within the time constraints of the hackathon.
+It took a full day of brainstorming and prototyping before finalizing the screens and APIs.

 ## Accomplishments that we're proud of
-'Our tool lets user play with data at multiple granularities.
-The coarse level is a strong application of large language models, letting user perform operations at high level without having to spend a lot of time.  '
+Our tool lets user play with data at multiple granularities.
+The coarse level is a strong application of large language models, letting user perform operations at high level without having to spend a lot of time.

 ## What we learned
-'Data customization is a hard problem, but we can atleast attempt to solve it XD'
+Data customization is a hard problem, but we can atleast attempt to solve it XD.

 ## What's next for DataDiver
-'Build a production website that can deal with many variants of Image Net datasets '
+Build a production website that can deal with many variants of Image Net datasets.